GeorgeWebDevCy/tcn-mlm/readme.txt

 Future commits will introduce the service container, WooCommerce membership sync, commission calculations, REST API endpoints, and dashboards described in `architecture.md`.

 == Changelog ==
+= 0.1.7 =
+* Refresh the member dashboard and admin settings page with TCN branding and responsive layouts.
+* Automatically assign seeded membership products to the `Memberships` WooCommerce product category (creating it if needed).
+* Enqueue shared styling for both front-end shortcodes and the admin experience.

 = 0.1.6 =
 * Bump plugin version to ship the mobile-app integration endpoints and REST user metadata additions.